IBM/operand-deployment-lifecycle-manager/docs/install.md

 The `operators` list defines the operator lifecycle management information for each operator.
 Taking the jenkins as an example:
-- `name` is the name of the operator, which should be same as the services name in the `CommonServiceConfig` and `CommonServiceSet`.
+- `name` is the name of the operator, which should be the same as the services name in the `CommonServiceConfig` and `CommonServiceSet`.
 - `namespace` is the namespace the operator will be deployed in.
-- `channel` is the name of tracked channel.
+- `channel` is the name of a tracked channel.
 - `packageName` is the name of the package in `CatalogSource` will be deployed.
 - `sourceName` is the name of the `CatalogSource`.
 - `sourceNamespace` is the namespace of the `CatalogSource`.
-- `targetNamespaces` is a list of namespace, which `OperaterGroup` generates RBAC access for its member Operators to get access to. `targetNamespaces` is used to control the operator dependency. `targetNamespaces` should include all the namespaces of its dependent operators and its own namespace.
+- `targetNamespaces` is a list of namespaces, which `OperaterGroup` generates RBAC access for its member Operators to get access to. `targetNamespaces` is used to control the operator dependency. `targetNamespaces` should include all the namespaces of its dependent operators and its own namespace.

 ### 2. Create CommonServiceSet custom resource